When you think of monotheism, what springs to mind? Most people think of the major monotheistic religions: Christianity, Judaism, and Islam.

 Do Buddhists Pray?

 If Buddhists aren’t monotheistic and don’t have a god, do they pray to the Buddha?
 Or bodhisattvas?

 Buddhists do not worship a god.
 Instead of praying, Buddhists chants, mantras, and meditations serve as a form of devotional practice.

 Do Buddhists pray?
 There are different branches of Buddhism and it could be argued that some Buddhist practices do involve prayer.
-But more often than not, this prayer is either a form of self-exploration or an effort to spread loving kindness, what Buddhists call metta.
+But more often than not, this prayer is either a form of self-exploration or an effort to spread loving kindness, what Buddhists call Metta.

-Self-exploration can be a powerful vehicle toward deeper spirituality.
+Self-exploration can be a powerful vehicle toward a deeper spirituality.
 Deborah King, Author of Mindvalley’s Be A Modern Master Program says, “All spiritual progress is born out of self-awareness.”